FAQs

 Q: What happens if an application is late?

-A: Most spaces will be filled by students who apply by the Standard deadline or earlier depending on the grade level and availability.
-Applicants who begin their application process after this date will be placed on a waitlist.
+A: Most spaces will be filled by students who apply by the Standard deadline or earlier, depending on the grade level and availability.
+After this date, applicants who begin their application process will be placed on a waitlist.

-A: If you are placed on a waitlist, we will contact you as soon as there is availability in the grade level for which you applied.
+A: If you are placed on a waitlist, we will contact you as soon as we have openings in the grade level for which you applied.

 Q: How will I know that my application is complete?

 A: Your application is complete once you have submitted all of the required registration forms, interviewed for your grade level, and paid for the registration application.
-If we see that you are still missing paperwork, we will contact you via email.
-Please note, that a complete application does not guarantee admission.
+If we see that you are still missing paperwork, we will email you.
+Please note that a complete application does not guarantee admission.

 Q: Is an admissions interview required?